-The Elder Program provides advocacy, recreation, exercise, and translation & interpretation for low-income Latinos living in Villa Victoria and surrounding communities.
+The Villa Victoria Elder Support Program provides advocacy, recreation, exercise, and translation & interpretation services for low-income Latinos living in Villa Victoria and surrounding communities.

-The Minority Outreach Program provides counseling, outreach, interpretation and support groups for Haitian, Cape Verdean, and Vietnamese seniors.
+The Supportive Services Program provides counseling, outreach, interpretation and support groups for Haitian, Cape Verdean, and Vietnamese seniors.

-Aliancianos Unidos provides assisted transportation, exercise and physical fitness, health education, information and assistance, interpreting, recreation, support group, translation, and outreach to low-income Latinos.
+Aliancianos Unidos provides assisted transportation, exercise and physical fitness, health education, information and assistance, translation, interpreting, recreation, and outreach to low-income Latinos.